 As vendors craft LMS solutions to provide the best experience to learners, gamification is a significant focus to use social learning techniques.
 When employees interact via social features, administrators can easily track their performance.

-Choosing the appropriate tech stack for the project development is the most important step.
+Choosing the appropriate tech stack for project development is the most important step.
 In order to develop an LMS, you will need the following:

 For each one of these, you have a number of choices available today in the market.